 The fourth industrial revolution is here and very rightly has become the talk of the town.
 Emerging globally as a powerful force, Industry 4.0 is characterized by digitization and interconnection of products, value chains and business models.
 It is driven by an amalgamation of technologies such as Internet of Things (IoT), artificial intelligence, data volumes, business analytics, computational power, augmented reality, elemental design, advanced robotics, simulation, additive manufacturing, cyber-physical systems and sensor based technologies.
 It results in 'Smart Factory', which is characterized by resource efficiency in the factory processes along with higher reliability and a conspicuous improvement in the quality of the output as well.

 Though India focuses on Service Sector for growth, the Manufacturing Sector needs to play a significant role in the Indian economy.
 ‘Make in India’ program launched by Government of India is aimed at placing India on the world map as a manufacturing hub.
-SMEs play a pivotal role in building economy and provide a large share of employment.
+The SMEs industry in India plays a pivotal role in building economy and provide a large share of employment.

 With Big-Data-Driven Quality Control, the number of workers required in quality control will be reduced but there will be an increase in demand for industrial data scientists.

-No doubt with Industry 4.0 the demand for highly skilled workers in IT, analytics, and R&D roles will increase, as well as new jobs will be created resulting from the types of revenue growth opportunities.
+No doubt with the advantages of Industry 4.0 the demand for highly skilled workers in IT, analytics, and R&D roles will increase, as well as new jobs will be created resulting from the types of revenue growth opportunities.

 SMEs play an important role in Smart Manufacturing.
 SMEs should focus on quality, efficiency, traceability and collaboration.
 India is a dynamic and growing market with lots of opportunities and a few challenges.
 Challenges with Indian Manufacturers are: